John Campea

-Giovanni Burton "John" Campea (born 26 February 1972), is a Canadian YouTuber, film critic, media critic, director, writer, producer, and editor.
+Giovanni Bertone "John" Campea (born 26 February 1972), is a Canadian YouTuber, film critic, media critic, director, writer, producer, and editor.
 Campea founded and ran the film website, The Movie Blog from June 2003 to December 2009.
 He then went on to become the editor-in-chief of AMC Movie News from September 2008 to June 2015.
 Shortly after that he was hired by Complex to run Collider Movie Talk beginning in July 2015.
 During his time there, he served as senior producer, host and showrunner of all of the programs.
 He resigned twice, once in January 2016, but returned in September of that year, and left permanently in June 2017.
 After he resigned, he began to release videos on his YouTube channel.
-As of December 2022, he has over 316,000 subscribers and over 265,000,000 total views.
+As of October 2025, he has over 364,000 subscribers and over 402 million total views.

 Career

 Campea started his career for Beagle Productions and later as client services director for Satellite Studios, a visual effects and 3D animation studio whose work appeared in a number of films, including Spy Kids 2: The Island of Lost Dreams, The League of Extraordinary Gentlemen, The One, and Frank Miller's Sin City.
 Then after his time working as visual effects artist, he began to work at a law firm for three years.

 In 2003, he founded The Movie Blog, a film website offering daily editorials and commentary on current movies, movie news, and the film industry.
 The Movie Blog eventually became a full-time occupation for Campea.
 In 2006, Campea and then-co-host Doug Nagy won a Bloggie for "Podcast of the Year" for The Movie Blog's podcast show Uncut.

 He quit The Movie Blog in late 2009 to focus on developing the news site for AMC called AMC Movie News, but returned for a short time in 2012.